Steph-Chong/scores/docs/paper.md

 `scores` is a Python package containing mathematical functions for the verification, evaluation and optimisation of forecasts, predictions or models.
 It primarily supports the meteorological, climatological and geoscience communities.
 In addition to supporting the Earth system science communities, it also has wide potential application in machine learning and other domains.

 `scores` includes novel scores not commonly found elsewhere (e.g. FIRM, Flip-Flop Index), complex scores (e.g. threshold weighted CRPS), more common scores (e.g. MAE, RMSE) and statistical tests (such as the Diebold Mariano test).
+It also contains isotonic regression which is becoming an increasingly important tool in forecast verification and can be used to generate stable reliability diagrams.
 Additionally, it provides pre-processing tools for preparing data for scores in a variety of formats including cumulative distribution functions (CDF).
 At the time of writing, `scores` includes over 50 metrics, statistical techniques and data processing tools.

 All of the scores and statistical techniques in this package have undergone a thorough scientific review.
 Every score has a companion Jupyter Notebook tutorial that demonstrates its use in practice.